 Satan will try to convince you that you are not good enough for God’s calling.
 He will lie to you and distract you.
 And before you know it, you can get bound in a cycle of comparing yourself to others, looking for happiness and fulfilment in the wrong things, and wondering why you aren’t satisfied.

-Read below to find out three of the most common lies Satan tells us and discover how you can combat these lies in your own life!
+Read below to find out three of the most common lies Satan wants you to believe and discover how you can combat these lies in your own life!

 “I’ve Made Too Many Mistakes.”